itamarcn1/ChatAppProject/README.md

    npm i

 3. **Set up environment variables:** <br/>
-    Create a ".env" file in the root directory and configure the following environment variables:
+    Create a ".env" file inside the backend folder and configure the following environment variables:
     ```bash
     JWT_SECRET=it